 Where 'Ecommerce Sales' is the name of the notification you've set up for your sales.

 Because page rules work on the template level, they won't work as a standalone solution when trying to show certain products on certain pages.
 For instance, if you wanted to show red shoes sales on your red shoes product page, you'd need a Page Rule like this:

 "IF user is on URL path that contains '/red-shoes', THEN only show 'Red Shoes Sales' Template"

 In order to achieve this, you need a template that contains all your Red Shoes events.
 Let's cover how to do this.

-We're going to use ClickFunnels as an example, but the general flow is the same for all of our integration apps.
+We're going to use ClickFunnels as an example, but the general flow is the same for all of our notiifications.

-Step 1 - Create a new ClickFunnels template (inside Fomo > Integrations > Clickfunnels > "connect new"):
+Step 1 - Create a new ClickFunnels template (inside Fomo > Notifications > Clickfunnels > "connect new"):

-If you don't see a 'connect new' button when you click into an already-connected integration, this means that your integration does not support multiple connections.
-If this is the case, navigate to Integrations > Rest API > "connect new" to create a fresh template.
+If you don't see a 'connect new' button when you click into an already-connected notification, this means that the notification does not support multiple connections.
+If this is the case, navigate to Notifications > Rest API > "connect new" to create a fresh template.